awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

 1. If the contact is going to be transferred to another agent or queue, repeat these steps to add another [Set recording and analytics behavior](set-recording-behavior.md) block with **Enable Contact Lens for speech analytics** enabled\.

 **Tip**
 If you want to continue using Contact Lens to collect data after transferring a contact to another agent or queue, you need to add another [Set recording and analytics behavior](set-recording-behavior.md) block with **Enable analytics** enabled for the flow\.
-This is because a transfer generates a second contact ID and CTR\.
-Contact Lens needs to run on that CTR as well\.
+This is because a transfer generates a second contact ID and contact record\.
+Contact Lens needs to run on that contact record as well\.

 ## How to enable redaction of sensitive data<a name="enable-redaction"></a>